espocrm/documentation/docs/administration/bpm-events.md

 ![Error Start Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-start-error.png)

+It's possible to view an error code and message in the flow log (as of v2.14).

 ### Escalation Start Event

 Can only be used to start an event sub-process.
 It's triggered once an escalation event it thrown within the same process.